 - When a student enrolls in your class, their name is sent to our server to compile your attendance roster.
 Your students' names are only viewable by you, when you look at your class roster.
 They are never posted publicly.
 Enrolling in a class is the only time a student's name is sent from their phone.
 (If this is a problem, have students register the app using

 - When a student checks in, their location is sent to our server for comparison with your geofence.

-- If they are in the inclusion zone, their cryptographic signature is used to tag a 'yes' with their
+- If a student is found to be in your inclusion zone, a 'yes' with their

 - Their location is now destroyed (not stored) and the transaction is over.